 While second and third-degree assault and battery charges are misdemeanor offenses, a first-degree assault and battery charge is a felony offense.
 Depending on the degree of charges, individuals could face anywhere from 30 days in jail to ten years in prison.
 Fines may range from $500 in the case of third-degree assault and battery to thousands in fines for a felony conviction.

-A Georgetown attorney understands that a felony conviction can result in even more severe consequences aside from the loss of freedom.
+A Georgetown attorney understands that a felony conviction for violent crimes can result in even more severe consequences aside from the loss of freedom.
 Some employers will not consider hiring individuals with a felony conviction, especially with an offense involving a crime of violence.
 A felony conviction can also lead to the loss of civil rights and other privileges.
 A solid legal team could help a person avoid these negative consequences.

 Assault and Battery of a High and Aggravated Nature Charges